 - Where do you park your car?
 Cars left on the street overnight are far more likely to experience loss or damage than those that are kept securely garaged.
 Certain regions of the country may also be more prone to crime and also thunderstorms, once again increasing the cost of premiums.

 - Does your car have a security system?
 Does your car have a security system in place to deter thieves?
-If so, this could lower the cost of your premiums.
+If so, this could lower the cost of your premium.

 - How is your driving history?
 Drivers who have made previous insurance claims or have a history of being involved in accidents will have to pay more than those with an unblemished driving record.
 Young, inexperienced drivers will also have to pay more for cover than their older counterparts.

-- What is Voluntary Excess?
+- What is a voluntary excess?
 You may opt to pay this excess in exchange for a cheaper premium.

-- Is there an Inexperienced Driver Excess?
-This excess applies if an inexperienced driver (someone who has not held a licence for at least the past) two consecutive years was in control of your vehicle at the time of the incident.
+- Is there an inexperienced driver excess?
+This excess applies if an inexperienced driver (someone who has not held a licence for at least the past 2 consecutive years) was in control of your vehicle at the time of the incident.

-- Is there a Driver History Excess?
-If your car was being driven by someone who has had their licence cancelled, suspended, disqualified or restricted in the three years prior to cover starting, you’ll need to pay this excess.
+- Is there a driver history excess?
+If your car was being driven by someone who has had their licence cancelled, suspended, disqualified or restricted in the 3 years prior to cover starting, you’ll need to pay this excess.

 - I have multiple policies with GIO, can I combine them to save?
 Package your car insurance with another policy from GIO to take advantage of a multi-policy discount.